tabarra/txAdmin/docs/dev_notes.md

 - [x] logout now brings to the login page with post-login redirect
 - [x] fix new dashboard not redirecting to set up
 - [x] the WarningBar scrolls up with the pages when they have scroll
+- [x] fix the message `Since this is not a critical file, ...` on first boot without txData
+    - from `SvRuntimeStatsManager` and `PlayerDropStatsManager` + persistent cache
 - [!] fix the spam of `[tx:WebServer:AuthMws] Invalid session auth: admin_not_found`
 - [!] fix: doing /tx <disconnected id> shows empty modal
-- [ ] fix the message `Since this is not a critical file, ...` on first boot without txData
-    - from `SvRuntimeStatsManager` and `PlayerDropStatsManager`
 - [ ] fix: `server partial hang detected` should not be the error for `(HB:0HC:--)`
 - [ ] fix txDiagnostics (and add tx v8 heap data to it)